 It appears that the FCA cap on APR rates for payday loans has caused more applicants to be declined than ever before.
-For many lenders, the low returns on short-term payday loans are deemed as insufficient when compared to the high level of risk they pose by lending to those with exceptionally poor credit ratings.
+For many lenders, the low returns on short-term payday loans are deemed insufficient compared to the high level of risk they pose by lending to those with exceptionally poor credit ratings.

 Payday Loans: Are They Still the Most Flexible Form of Borrowing?

 While it can be disheartening to be declined for a payday loan when you need rapid access to cash, it could be a sign that you should consider improving your current financial circumstances.
-If you’re consistently finding yourself short of cash towards the end of the month, creating a budget, cutting back on your existing spending or taking extra hours at work/applying for a second job are all ways in which you could create extra money without having to resort to loans.
+For example, if you’re consistently finding yourself short of cash towards the end of the month, creating a budget, cutting back on your existing spending or taking extra hours at work/applying for a second job are all ways in which you could create extra money without having to resort to loans.

 By doing so, you could put yourself in a position to pay back existing outstanding debts, improve your credit rating and increase your chances of access to finance in the form of payday loans, emergency loans, credit cards, overdrafts and store credit in the future.

-Despite the fact that one in ten people find themselves being declined for payday loans, payday lenders are still some of the most flexible in the UK when it comes to obtaining short-term finance.
+Even though one in ten people find themselves being declined for payday loans, payday lenders are still some of the most flexible in the UK when it comes to obtaining short-term finance.
 Here are just a handful of reasons why you should consider applying for a payday loan, even if you have bad credit:

 1) Easy application process

 When you apply for a payday loan, the entire process is done online.
-It’s possible to apply in a matter of minutes, and if your application is successful you could receive funds within an hour.
+It’s possible to apply in a matter of minutes, and if your application is successful, you could receive funds within an hour.
 For most people, applying for a short-term loan involves simply completing a web form with their personal/financial information.

 2) You can get the best deal with a payday loan broker

 Why bother trawling around the internet for the best payday loan rates when you can use a free broker service to do the hard work for you?
 We’re here to help match you with the best direct lenders in the UK.
 When you fill in our form, we’ll liaise with FCA-approved lenders to find you the best possible deal for your circumstances.
-We won’t perform a “hard” credit search which stays on your file, either.
+We won’t perform a “hard” credit search that stays on your file, either.
 If you apply with multiple direct lenders over a short period, this can have a detrimental effect on your ability to obtain credit, as it demonstrates to potential lenders that you are desperate for access to finance.
-When you use a broker, you won’t encounter this issue until you’re ready to accept the terms of a direct lender, who will then perform a hard credit search prior to issuing your loan.
+When you use a broker, you won’t encounter this issue until you’re ready to accept the terms of a direct lender, who will then perform a hard credit search before issuing your loan.